 The top reasons for not having a will were:

 - Just haven’t gotten around to making one;

 - Didn’t think they needed a will; and

 - They don’t have a will because they don’t want to think about death.

-“This is not something you want to leave to chance and hope for the best,” said Cash.
+“This is not something you want to leave to chance and hope for the best,” Cash asserts.
 “A will allows you to specifically state what you want to happen to your assets when you pass away.
 If you have children, you have the opportunity to say who will care for them until they are 18.
 You also can state specifically that if you pass away and your spouse is still living, all of your assets go to your spouse.
 Even though people don’t like to think about death, this document could save your loved ones from a lot of angst.”

 What you need to create a will:

-“The last thing a grieving family member needs is to deal with uncertainty when it comes to dealing with the estate of a deceased family member,” said Cash.
+“The last thing a grieving family member needs is to deal with uncertainty when it comes to dealing with the estate of a deceased family member,” says Cash.
 “Preparing a will doesn’t take long and could be the single most important thing you do for your family.”